bulbulahmed9/bulbulahmed9/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 Next Goals: Contribute more to the community
+- 🎯 Fun Fact #1: I love to think… sometimes too much — but that’s how ideas are born!
+- 🧠 Fun Fact #2: I believe every bug hides a lesson… and a story worth telling.
-- ⚡ Fun fact: I love to think and sing with a guitar
+- 💻 Fun Fact #3: I talk to computers more than people — and they usually listen.

 ### Connect with me: